Cecil Wilson (bishop of Bunbury): Cricket

-Despite his success as a school cricketer, Wilson did not play for Cambridge University Cricket Club―his Wisden obituary says that he was unable to accept an offered Blue in 1883 "because of an engagement to travel abroad"―although he played some cricket for university sides and captained Jesus College in 1882.
+Despite his success as a school cricketer, Wilson did not play for Cambridge University Cricket Club―his Wisden obituary says that he was unable to accept an offered Blue in 1883 "because of an engagement to travel abroad"―although he played some cricket for university teams and captained Jesus College in 1882.
 He played club cricket for Beckenham and made his first-class cricket debut for Kent County Cricket Club in 1882 whilst still at Cambridge, playing in seven top-level matches during the season and scoring 299 runs.
 He scored 62 not out in his second match for the county, a County Championship fixture against Sussex, made scores of 57 and 50 against the touring Australians during Canterbury Cricket Week, and was awarded his county cap.

 Primarily a batsman, Wilson played for Kent in each of the following five seasons before returning to play his final two matches for the county in 1890.
-He made 28 appearances for Kent, as well as playing two first-class matches for I Zingari and three for MCC.
+He made 28 appearances for Kent, as well as playing two first-class matches for I Zingari and three for Marylebone Cricket Club (MCC).
 A right-handed batsman, Wilson was considered a "fine batsman" who Wisden said "drove hard and scored rapidly when set".
 He scored a total of 1,193 runs in first-class matches, including one century, a score of 127 made against Yorkshire at Canterbury in 1886.
 He took five wickets with his right-arm spin bowling and was considered a fine fielder who "earned a reputation for fast, accurate returns to the wicket-keeper".

-Wilson's brother, Leslie Wilson, also played first-class cricket for Kent, making 105 top-level appearances for the side between 1883 and 1897.
+Wilson's brother, Leslie Wilson, also played first-class cricket for Kent, making 105 top-level appearances between 1883 and 1897.